JuliaMath/NFFT.jl/docs/src/index.md

 ```julia
 add NFFT
 ```
 This will install the packages `NFFT.jl` and all its dependencies.
+If you need support for `CUDA` you also need to install the package `CuNFFT.jl`

 ## License / Terms of Usage